To support the health and safety of our student athletes, the GCDS athletics department has two certified athletic trainer (ATC) on staff.

 Prior to joining the GCDS athletics department, Mr. Curry ran the University of Georgia Athletic Association’s concussion program.
 He holds a BS in athletic training from the University of Connecticut and a master's degree in kinesiology from the University of Georgia.
 His research in the field of sports medicine has focused on concussions, as well as on heat and hydration.

-The Athletic Training room is located in the Athletic Center across from the Alumni Gym.
-It is equipped with an ice machine, heat packs, taping/treatment table, emergency equipment, first aid supplies and prophylactic aids.
+GCDS has an Athletic Training room both at the Stanwich Road campus and at the Athletic Center on Old Church Road campus.
+They are each equipped with an ice machine, heat packs, taping/treatment table, emergency equipment, first aid supplies, and prophylactic aids.

-Students can visit the Athletic Training room before and after games and practices to meet with the athletic trainer.
-During games, Mr. Curry is out on the fields, courts, and rink with the GCDS teams.
+Students can visit the Athletic Training rooms before and after games and practices to meet with the athletic trainers.
+During games, Mr. Curry and Ms. Yotts are out on the fields, courts, and rink with the GCDS teams.

 Concussion Prevention and Treatment